Pulakeshin II: Religious policy

-However, Pulakeshin also extended support to multiple religious traditions including Hinduism and BuddhismThe construction of the Shaivite Hindu shrines now called the Upper Shivalaya, the Lower Shivalaya, and Malegitti Shivalaya, started during the reign of Pulakeshin II.
+He was tolerant of other sects and faiths.
+He patronized Jainism: the Meguti Jain temple at Aihole was also built during his reign, by the Jain poet Ravikirrti, who composed the Aihole inscription engraved on the wall of this temple.
+The construction of the Shaivite Hindu shrines now called the Upper Shivalaya, the Lower Shivalaya, and Malegitti Shivalaya, started during the reign of Pulakeshin II.
 The Chinese Buddhist pilgrim Xuanzang mentions that there were over 100 Buddhist monasteries in his empire; over 5,000 monks – both Mahayana and Hinayana – lived in these monasteries.